danbev/learning-ai/notes/llava.md

 (gdb) p embeddings->ne
 $58 = {4096, 576, 1, 1}
 ```
-So my understanding of this is that it is taking the embeddings from output
+So my understanding of this is that it is taking the embeddings from the output
-self-attention block and projecting them into the embedding space of the LLM
+of the self-attention block and projecting them into the embedding space of the
-model.
-And for this model that is the last thing done for building the graph.
+LLM model.
+And for this model that is the last thing done for building the
+graph.
 ```c++
     // build the graph
     ggml_build_forward_expand(gf, embeddings);